Trioxidation/Triox/README.md

-# About
-Triox is an open source cloud server that focuses on speed, reliability and security.
+# Triox - a cloud server for the next generation

+## Why Triox?

+☘️ **Open source** - We strongly believe in collaboration and transparency.

+⚡ **Speed** - Get the most out of your hardware!
+Triox runs fast, even on less powerful setups.

+🔒 **Security** - We're using the Argon2 algorithm to protect your passwords.

+⛓️ **Reliability** - Built on top of the strong guarantees of the [Rust programming language](https://rust-lang.org).

+🛫 **Easy Setup** - Triox comes with batteries included and is easy to configure.

+🔬 **Modern Technologies** - No cookies but authentication with [JWT](https://jwt.io) and a front-end based on [WebAssembly](https://webassembly.org).

+## Freatures

 Currently we want to implement the following features before moving on with more ambitious plans:

-- [x] JWT authentication
+- [x] JWT basic authentication
 - [x] File up- and download
-- [ ] Frontend
+- [ ] WebAssebly based front-end

-# Rest API

-See `API.md`

-# Dev Setup
+# Setup

-+ Clone this repository
 + Install Rust using [rustup](https://rustup.rs).
 + Install a MySQL-server such as mariadb (`sudo apt install mariadb-server`)
 + Setup database (more below)
 + [optional] setup SSL certificate for HTTPS

-+ Compile with `cargo run`
+Now you should be ready to go!
+Use `cargo run` to compile and start the server.

 ## Database setup